 The center of old Madrid, Plaza Mayor impresses visitors with its regal columns and stately feel.
 Grab a snack at the nearby Mercado de San Miguel, and then head to the square to do some people watching during your Madrid vacation.
 Enter through one of 10 archways, and be sure to get an up-close view of the murals on the front of Casa de la Panadería on the north side of the square.
 You may recognize some of your favorite characters from Greek mythology: Proserpine, Bacchus, and Cupid.

-The impressive neoclassical facade of Museo del Prado is nothing compared to what’s inside: the world’s most extensive collections of Goya, Greco, and Velázquez in the world, not to mention seminal works from Bosch, Rubens, and Titian.
+If you’re interested in art, then a visit to the Prado is an absolute must.
+It’s home to one of the world’s most extensive collections of Goya, Greco, and Velázquez, not to mention seminal works from Bosch, Rubens, and Titian.
 Two hours in the museum earns you a sangria at the museum cafe and a stroll through the adjacent Retiro Park.

 If you’re interested in Spanish history, visit the Royal Palace of Madrid.
 It’s the largest in Europe with 2,800 rooms, each one more ornate than the last.
 Walk the grand staircase made of San Agustin Marble and pay a visit to the Royal Armory to see pieces dating back to the 13th century.
 The pomp continues outside in the Sabatini Gardens.
 Stroll through the elaborately trimmed hedges and check out the 44 statues of Spanish monarchs stationed throughout.
 Less